unuefeejovwoke/cloud-computing-basics/README.md

 3. **Pricing Comparison**:
    - Utilized the pricing calculators of AWS, Azure, and Google Cloud.
    - Compared the costs of a basic virtual machine instance across various regions such as US East, US West, Europe, and Asia.
+   - I also compared the storage service prices for each platforms

 ## Lessons Learned